05 - 06 May 2025

 Venue and Time

-This course will be in Basel, at the University of Basel.
+This course will take place in Basel, at the University of Basel.

 The course will start at 9:00 and end around 17:00.